sageserpent-open/americium/gh-pages/docs/junit5/integration.md

 However, JUnit5 is ubiquitous in Java development, and your IDE likely has excellent support for it.
 The `@ParameterizedTest` annotation lets you run tests multiple times with different arguments - sounds familiar, right?

-JUnit5's built-in parameterized testing is rudimentary - you supply test cases manually or generate them in ad-hoc ways.
-There's no shrinkage, and the IDE integration is basic.
+JUnit5's built-in parameterized testing is rudimentary - you supply test cases manually or generate them in ad-hoc ways; shrinkage is not supported, let alone replay of shrunk failing test cases.

 **Americium's JUnit5 integration** gives you the best of both worlds: property-based testing with shrinkage, plus IDE integration that shows individual trial runs, shrinkage attempts, and lets you replay specific cases.